Sanjaya Sinh: Murder of Syed Modi

 Syed Modi, a badminton player who had won numerous national and international titles, was shot dead on 28 July 1988 in Lucknow.
 The murder attracted worldwide attention.
 There were suggestions that Modi's wife, Ameeta, was involved in a relationship with Singh, who was a close friend of the couple and at whose house they had married.
 In late August, the Central Bureau of Investigation (CBI) launched a search of Singh's house.
 The investigation was urged upon the CBI by the government of Uttar Pradesh and in November 1988, Ameeta Modi, Singh and another politician, Akhilesh Kumar Singh, were charged with conspiracy to commit murder.
 Four others were charged with the murder itself.
 Subsequently, Modi, Sanjay Singh and Akilesh Singh successfully challenged the charges laid against them, resulting in the charges against Modi and Sanjay Singh being dropped in September 1990 and those against Akilesh Singh following the same course in 1996.
 The Supreme Court upheld the rulings of the lower courts.

 Assault on Sanjay Singh

 The campaign for November 1989 elections was blighted by large scale violence.
-Sanjay Singh, campaigning for Janata Dal, was shot at, and had to be hospitalized in serious condition.
+Sanjay Singh, campaigning for Janata Dal, was shot at, and had to be hospitalised in serious condition.